 The rebels entered the Cuban capital, Havana and began setting up a new government

 1959 (January to June)

 Guevara and Raul Castro were given the task of purging the army and police of those that remained loyal to Batista.
 Most of those tried were found guilty and executed.
 The trials and executions were condemned worldwide.

 1959 (late January)

-Che’s wife, Hilda Gadea arrived in Cuba to learn the news that Guevara was seeing another woman.
+Che’s wife, Hilda Gadea arrived in Cuba to learn that Guevara was seeing another woman.
 She agreed that they should divorce.

 Che Guevara was made a Cuban citizen.